-Criteria JORC Code explanation Commentary lack of bias) and precision have been established. monitor performance of the mean grade of the d The check sampling res performance issues are laboratory if necessary. ults are monitored, and Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel. e been completed by the exploration results for this , • The use of twinned holes.
-Twin holes have not been n drilled in these areas.
+Criteria JORC Code explanation Commentary the mean grade of the dep The check sampling resul performance issues are collaboratory if necessary. ts are monitored, and Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Sunstone sampling data were imported and validated using Excel.
-Discuss any adjustment to assay data.
-Assay data were not adj assigned assay values of usted.
-Core loss intervals are zero where present.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Sample co-ordinates are samples measured along located by GPS and for trench the length of the trench.
-Specification of the grid system used.
-Ecuador projection para imeters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
-The topographic control v published maps and satell good quality. was compared against lite imagery and found to be Data spacing and distribution Data spacing for reporting of Exploration Results. • The drill core samples were collected from one diamond drill hole from the Alba target, and with sample length generally ranging between 0.5 - 2.0m. distribution Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-The data from these samples does not contribute to any resource estimate nor implies any grade continuity.
-Whether sample compositing has been applied.
-No sample compositing was done.
+Discuss any adjustment to assay data. announcement.Twin holes have not been xploration results for this drilled in these areas. vere imported and validated Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. assigned assay values of z Sample co-ordinates are lo samples measured along the cated by GPS and for trench • Specification of the grid system used.
+Ecuador projection param neters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 1000000 False Easting 500000 • Quality and adequacy of topographic control.
+The topographic control ware published maps and satellity good quality.
+Data spacing and distribution • Data spacing for reporting of Exploration Results.
+The drill core samples were diamond drill hole from the sample length generally ran e Alba target, and with • Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • The data from these sample resource estimate nor impli es any grade continuity. • Whether sample compositing has been applied.
+No sample compositing way as done.
 Orientation of data in relation to geological • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-Drilling orientations were appropriate for the interpreted geology providing representative samples. structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-No sampling bias is expe ected at this stage.
+Drilling orientations were interpreted geology provid appropriate for the ling representative samples. structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+No sampling bias is expec ted at this stage.

-Criteria JORC Code explanation Commentary Sample security The measures taken to ensure sample security.
+Criteria JORC Code explanation Commentary Sample security • The measures taken to ensure sample security.
 Sunstone sampling procedures indicate individual samples were given due attention.
 Sample security was managed through sealed individual samples and sealed bags of multiple samples for secure delivery to the laboratory by permanent staff of the joint venture.
 MS Analytical is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
 MS Analytical is accredited to ISO/IEC 17025 2005 Accredited Methods.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 Sunstone's sampling techniques and data have been audited multiple times by independent mining consultants during various project assessments.
 These audits have concluded that the sampling techniques and data management are to industry standards.
 All historical data has been validated to the best degree possible and migrated into a database.